 Keep in mind fees and security

-You may be subject to an interchange fee to process your rewards donation (normally a few dollars), but don’t let it be a deterrent from donating.
-Some issuers waive interchange fees, and in the case of Amex, when you donate through JustGiving, there’s no fee.
+You may be subject to an interchange fee to process your rewards donation (normally a few dollars), but don’t let it deter you from donating.
+Some issuers may even waive these fees when it comes to donating rewards.

-If you have a particular charity in mind that isn’t listed by your issuer, you may be able to donate your rewards through them directly or via a third-party point donation site like PointWorthy.
-It’s important to verify the legitimacy of the charity or website before donating to avoid scams.
+Further, if you have a particular charity in mind that isn’t listed by your issuer, you may be able to donate your rewards directly or via a third-party point donation site like PointWorthy.
+It’s important to verify the legitimacy of the charity or website before donating to avoid scams, of course.

 Other ways to donate